-In grades 1-5, promotion is based on an overall average of 70 on a scale of 100 derived by averaging the final numerical grade for language arts, mathematics, social studies, and science.
-Also, a student shall attain an average of 70 or above in language arts and mathematics.
-The total language arts grade is weighted to reflect 50 percent for literature, 40 percent for language, and 10 percent for spelling.
+In grades 1-5, promotion to the next grade level shall be based on an overall average of 70 on a scale of 100 derived by averaging the final numerical grades for English/language arts/reading (ELAR), mathematics, social studies, and science.
+Also, a student shall attain an average of 70 or above in ELAR and mathematics.

-In grades 6-8, promotion is based on an overall average of 70 on a scale of 100 based on course-level, grade-level standards (essential knowledge and skills) for all subject areas and a grade of 70 or above in three of the following areas: language arts, mathematics, science, and social studies.
+In grades 6-8, promotion to the next grade level shall be based on an overall average of 70 on a scale of 100 based on course-level, grade-level standards (essential knowledge and skills) for all subject areas and a grade of 70 or above in three of the following areas: language arts, mathematics, science, and social studies.